 By telling us the training points ``responsible'' for a given prediction, influence functions reveal insights about how models rely on and extrapolate from the training data.
 In this section, we show that two models can make the same correct predictions but get there in very different ways.

-We compared (a) the state-of-the-art Inception v3 network \citep{szegedy2016rethinking} with all but the top layer frozen\footnote{We used pre-trained weights from Keras \citep{chollet2015keras}.} to (b) an SVM with an RBF kernel on a dog vs. fish image classification dataset we extracted from ImageNet \citep{russakovsky2015imagenet}, with 900 training examples for each class.
+We compared (a) the state-of-the-art Inception v3 network \citep{szegedy2016rethinking} with all but the top layer frozen\footnote{We used pre-trained weights from Keras \citep{chollet2015keras}.} and (b) an SVM with an RBF kernel on a dog vs. fish image classification dataset we extracted from ImageNet \citep{russakovsky2015imagenet}, with 900 training examples for each class.
 Freezing neural networks in this way is not uncommon in computer vision and is equivalent to training a logistic regression model on the bottleneck features \citep{donahue2014decaf}.
 We picked a test image both models got correct (Fig \ref{fig:rbf-comparison}-Top) and used $\mathrm{SmoothHinge}(\cdot, 0.001)$ to compute the influence for the SVM.

-As expected, $\inflloss$ in the RBF SVM varied inversely with raw pixel distance, with training images far from the test image in pixel space having almost no influence.
-The Inception influences were much less correlated with distance in pixel space (Fig \ref{fig:rbf-comparison}-Left).
-Looking at the two most helpful images (most positive $-\inflloss$) for each model in Fig \ref{fig:rbf-comparison}-Right, we see that the Inception network picked up on the distinctive characteristics of clownfish, whereas the RBF SVM pattern-matched training images superficially.
+As expected, $\inflloss$ in the RBF SVM varied inversely with raw pixel distance, with training images far from the test image in pixel space having almost no influence; the Inception influences were much less correlated with distance in pixel space (Fig \ref{fig:rbf-comparison}-Left).
+Looking at the two most helpful images (most positive $-\inflloss$) for each model in Fig \ref{fig:rbf-comparison}-Right, we see that the Inception network picked on the distinctive characteristics of clownfish, whereas the RBF SVM pattern-matched training images superficially.

 Moreover, in the RBF SVM, fish (green points) close to the test image were mostly helpful, while dogs (red) were mostly harmful, with the RBF acting as a soft nearest neighbor function (Fig \ref{fig:rbf-comparison}-Left).
-In contrast, in the Inception network, fish and dogs could be helpful or harmful for correctly classifying the test image as a fish; in fact, some of the most helpful training images were dogs that, to the model, looked very different from the test fish (Fig \ref{fig:rbf-comparison}-Top).
+In contrast, in the Inception network, fish and dogs could be helpful or harmful for correctly classifying the test image as a fish; in fact, the 5th most helpful training image was a dog that, to the model, looked very different from the test fish (Fig \ref{fig:rbf-comparison}-Top).